 Fireworks have been a US tradition since early settlers brought them to the first American Independence Day celebration in 1777.
 And their invention dates back to a millennium before that, when Chinese alchemists invented the first manmade fireworks, intended to scare away evil spirits.

-Sign up for the Reasons to be Cheerful newsletter.But I’ve seen first-hand the devastation that fireworks can cause.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.But I’ve seen first-hand the devastation that fireworks can cause.
 For several years, when I volunteered as a marine mammal rescuer with a local rescue organization, we reliably collected dozens of distressed sea lion pups and disoriented birds in the days after the big bang of Independence Day.
 Animal shelters routinely clear their kennels before the Fourth of July (a.k.a. euthanize resident dogs who haven’t been adopted) in preparation for the influx of panicked dogs and cats that jump their owners’ yards, terrified when the big booms go off.
 Studies in Europe confirm that fireworks displace migratory birds long-term, cause birds to abandon their nests for good and lead wild horses to injure themselves when they flee the noise.

 “It’s terrible for cats and dogs and wildlife,” animal rescuer Tami Carter in San Diego says about the impact.
 “Some run into traffic, birds fly into buildings and some animals like wild bunnies die from the stress.”